What's important to you about Terrace's heritage?

 - The plan takes into account all of the features that a community thinks have heritage value, states why they are important, and uses this information to create actions for heritage conservation

-- All collected input will be considered in the preparation of the Heritage Conservation Plan
+We are using this information to create strategies and tools for heritage protection and management.
+All collected input is being considered in the preparation of the Heritage Conservation Plan.

 A Heritage Conservation Plan will provide the City with a policy framework to enhance the conservation and recognition of the City’s heritage resources and provide background and tools to create an effective heritage management program.

 The project will be completed in two phases.
 Phase 1 will be the Terrace Historic Context Study including a historical context study outlining Terrace’s major historic themes and preparation of inventory of heritage places.
 Phase 2 will be a Heritage Management Plan that includes a development of visions and goals for heritage conservation in Terrace, creation of guidelines for evaluating heritage proposals, development of a terms of reference for the creation of a heritage advisory commission, and recommendations for key strategic directions to implement the plan.